 Below you will find information about some of the projects Steph has been working on independently and collaboratively.
 The projects represent her work as a dancer, performer, choreographer and artist-researcher.
 They demonstrate the reach of her professional practice across dance, circus, improvisation, theatre, and technology.
-For more detailed information regarding Steph's work please click on the title of the work.

 solo under construction